KStateMachine/kstatemachine/README.md

             // for example to throw exceptions on ignored events }

+        pendingEventHandler = StateMachine.PendingEventHandler { pendingEvent, _ ->
+            // you can set custom pending event handler which is triggered
+            // if processEvent() is called while previous processEvent() is not complete error("$this can not process pending $pendingEvent as event processing is already running. " + "Do not call processEvent() from notification listeners.")
+        }
     }
     stateMachine.onTransition { _, _, _, _ ->
         /* or add listener after state machine setup */